Colonization of Titan: Gravity

 Titan has a surface gravity of 0.138 g, slightly less than the Moon.
 Managing long-term effects of low gravity on human health would therefore be a significant issue for long-term occupation of Titan, more so than on Mars.
 These effects are still an active field of study.
 They can include symptoms such as loss of bone density, loss of muscle density, and a weakened immune system.
 Astronauts in Earth orbit have remained in microgravity for up to a year or more at a time.
 Effective countermeasures for the negative effects of low gravity are well-established, particularly an aggressive regimen of daily physical exercise or weighted clothing.
 The variation in the negative effects of low gravity as a function of different levels of low gravity are not known, since all research in this area is restricted to humans in zero gravity.
 The same goes for the potential effects of low gravity on fetal and pediatric development.
 It has been hypothesized that children born and raised in low gravity such as on Titan would not be well adapted for life under the higher gravity of Earth.

-In site energy resources
+In situ energy resources

 Energy resources include chemical, nuclear, wind, and hydropower (presumably using methane instead of water).
 Electrical power could be produced using chemical power plants adding hydrogen to acetylene (i.e. hydrogenation; oxygen is not freely available), or turbines in large methane seas such as Kraken Mare where the tidal pull of Saturn causes up to a meter of tidal change each Titan day.